-- Foot Claps: The legs should be straight.
-Pull one to the side (away from the midline of the body), creating separation between the feet until there’s slight resistance.
-Then, bring your feet back together.
+- Hip Abduction: The legs should be straight.
+Pull one leg to the side (away from the midline of the body), creating separation between the feet until there’s slight muscle resistance.
+Then, bring the feet back together.
 It should look like you are performing the leg portion of a snow angel.

-- Knees to Chest: With one hand on the upper leg just above the knee and the other on the foot, bend one knee so that it’s reaching towards the chest.
-Then, bring the foot back to the other leg and straighten the knee before performing this motion on the other side.
+- Knees to Chest: With one hand on the upper leg just above the knee and the other hand holding the foot, bend one hip so that the knee is reaching towards the chest.
+Then, bring the foot back down and straighten the knee before performing this motion on the other side.

 For a demonstration of how passive range of motion exercises are performed, watch the video below.

-Often, individuals with quadriplegia and their rehabilitation teams will focus on improving upper-body mobility.
+Individuals with quadriplegia and their rehabilitation teams will often focus on improving upper-body mobility.
 By doing so, individuals can significantly increase their independence with activities of daily living and use their arms and hands to assist with mobility of the lower body.
-That being said, it’s also important to practice exercises for your lower body (such as passive range of motion) as well, to whatever degree possible.
+That being said, it’s important to practice exercises for your lower body (such as passive range of motion) as well, to whatever degree possible.

-- Neck Tilts: Tilt your neck so that your left ear moves towards your left shoulder and then do the same for your right side.
-Important note: if you wear a neck brace of any kind or have been told you have “cervical spinal precautions,” do NOT perform this exercise and talk to your therapist and/or doctor about when you can try it.
+- Neck Tilts: Tilt your neck so that your left ear moves towards your left shoulder and then do the same for your right side, keeping the shoulders relaxed.
+Important note: If you wear a neck brace of any kind or have been told you have “cervical spinal precautions,” do NOT perform this exercise and talk to your therapist and/or doctor about when you can try it.

-- Shoulder Raises: Shrug your shoulders up towards your ears and then bring them back down.
+- Shoulder Shrug: Shrug your shoulders up towards your ears and then bring them back down.

-- Shoulder Rolls: With your arms relaxed at your sides, roll your shoulders forward and backward.
+- Shoulder Rolls: With your arms relaxed at your sides, roll your shoulders forward and backward in slow circles.

 - Arm Circles: Raise your arms to the side so that your body makes a “T” shape and move them in little circles forward and backward.

-- Palm Flips: Put your arm out straight in front of you with your palm facing down and then flip it so that your palm faces up.
+- Forearm Rotation: Put your arm out straight in front of you with your palm facing down and then flip it so that your palm faces up.
 This can also be completed with your elbow bent at your side.

-- Finger Clenches: Make a fist and clench all your fingers together.
+- Gripping: Make a fist and squeeze all your fingers together.
 Then, open your hand and stretch out your fingers as much as you can.
 You can add therapy putty or a stress ball in your hand for some resistance.

 Even you have minimal voluntary movement, it is vital to seek help and ask a caregiver to passively move your body for you.
-However, this does not mean you can idly sit around until they finish moving your body.
-You should be focusing on the movements too and be alert for any changes in sensation or motor control.
+However, this does not mean you should be idle during passive exercises.
+Instead, focus on those passive movements and be alert for any changes in sensation or motor control.
 It is important to participate as much as you can to maximize your recovery.

-Individuals with incomplete quadriplegia have the potential to improve functions below their level of injury because the spinal cord is capable of utilizing neuroplasticity.
+Individuals with incomplete quadriplegia have the potential to improve function below their level of injury because the spinal cord can utilize neuroplasticity to heal.
 Neuroplasticity refers to the central nervous system’s ability to rewire itself and strengthen functions weakened by injury.
-Consistently repeating affected movements helps stimulate neuroadaptive changes in the spinal cord and strengthen new connections.
-The more you practice, the better movements become.
+Consistently repeating exercises and movement patterns helps stimulate neuroadaptive changes in the spinal cord and strengthen new connections.
+The more you practice, the more efficient your movements will become.

-By participating in intensive rehabilitative therapies and practicing high repetitions of targeted exercises and activities, individuals with incomplete quadriplegia may be able to promote neuroplasticity and recover movement.
-Additionally, individuals should practice the exercises they learn at physical or occupational therapy at home.
+By participating in intensive rehabilitative therapies and practicing high repetitions of targeted exercises, individuals with incomplete quadriplegia may be able to promote neuroplasticity and recover movement.
+Additionally, all individuals should practice the exercises they learn at physical or occupational therapy at home.
 To stay motivated, gamified neurorehabilitation devices like FitMi home therapy can help make rehab engaging to encourage consistency.